 The Open University's light-hearted animation video `History of English in Ten Minutes' presents a lot of information but the breakneck speed of the narration makes it hard work for all but the most fluent users of the language.
 There is also a lot of interesting data in the form of maps and charts in Libby Nelson's compilation, `25 maps that explain the English language'.

 If you are interested in Old English, the form of the language spoken before about 1100, there are online lessons, with recordings of the pronunciation, on the University of Calgary site.
 Oldenglishaerobics.net, the site accompanying Peter Barker's Introduction to Old English, includes a wide array of resources that can be accessed free of charge.
 There is also a good overview in a mini-lecture by Professor Alexander Arguelles, who compares Old English with two Germanic languages, Gothic and Old Icelandic, as well as reading from a Biblical text.
-Two other Biblical readings, from 11th century manuscripts, are an extract from the translation of Genesis, is available in the Language Harmony Project series and Josh Tyra's particularly fine rendition of the narrative of the birth and childhood of Jesus in chapter 2 of Luke's Gospel.
+Two other Biblical readings, from 11th century manuscripts, are an extract from the translation of Genesis in the Language Harmony Project series and Josh Tyra's particularly fine rendition of the narrative of the birth and childhood of Jesus in chapter 2 of Luke's Gospel.
 The earliest example of writing in Enlish that have suvived were showcased in an exhibition in London in 2019 described in an illustrated article by Cameron Laux.
 The pronunciation of Early Modern English, the language of Shakespeare's time, is demonstrated in extracts from his plays in this video by David Crystal and his actor son, Ben:

 For a sample of English a generation before Shakespeare, try this reccitation by a Dutch professor of the `Speke Parrott' by John Skelton: